Play and recreation improvements in Birchwood Forest Park

 The new and refurbished play and fitness equipment located at Birchwood Forest Park was formally opened to the public on Sunday, 7th June 2015 during the Birchwood Carnival.

-The first phase of the improvements saw the overgrown areas thinned out which will give people using the park clearer visibility.
-This was followed by significant improvement and enhancement of the existing play equipment and the installation of some new informal fitness equipment.
+The first phase of the improvements saw the overgrown areas thinned out, which gave people using the park clearer visibility.
+This was followed by significant improvement, and enhancement of the existing play equipment, and the installation of some new informal fitness equipment.

-In the last few months the kickabout pitch, which is located near to the BMX track and skateboard area, has undergone a transformation into a community multi use games facility.
-This project, which has been funded by Birchwood Town Council, is now nearing completion and will hopefully be ready for use in November.
+Since then, the kickabout pitch, which is located near to the BMX track and skateboard area, has undergone a transformation, into a community, multi-use games facility.
+This project, which was funded by Birchwood Town Council, is now open.

-In addition to the new fencing, goals, play surface and line markings, the area will benefit from some new lighting which will enable users to make use of the pitch in the evening.
+In addition to the new fencing, goals, play surface, and line markings, the area has benefitted from some new lighting, which enables users to make use of the pitch in the evening.